 Mascara Literary Review 2012

 Eileen Chong was born in Singapore and grew up speaking English, Mandarin and Hokkien.
 She studied English language and literature at the National Institute of Education in Singapore and taught for three years in Singapore before moving to Sydney in 2007.
-She has a Master of Letters from the University of Sydney.
+She has a Master of Letters from the University of Sydney and is pursuing a Doctorate in Creative Arts at the University of Western Sydney.